WELCOME

 I’m currently focused on formal aspects of automated planning and the verification and reactive synthesis of infinite-state systems specified through first-order temporal logics.

-I’m one of the main developers of BLACK, a satisfiability checker supporting both propositional and first-order variants of linear temporal logic.
+I’m one of the main developers of BLACK, a satisfiability checker supporting many propositional and first-order variants of linear temporal logic.

 The following are some interesting recent publication highlights.
 See all…